Structural Group Theory

 We have seen that any subgroup \(H\) partitions \(G\) into cosets.
 However, the left coset \(aH\) and right coset \(Ha\) are not always identical.
 This 'mismatch' implies that a product of cosets would depend on our choice of representatives, rendering the group operation ill-defined.
 To ensure the operation remains well-defined - and thus independent of the representative - we require a subgroup that is invariant under conjugation.
 This special structure is known as a normal subgroup.

-Definition: Normal Subgroups A subgroup \(H\) of a group \(G\) is called a normal subgroup of \(G\) if \[ \forall a \in G, \, aH = Ha. \] we denote this by \(H \trianglelefteq G\).
+Definition: Normal Subgroups A subgroup \(H\) of a group \(G\) is called a normal subgroup of \(G\) if \[ \forall a \in G, \, aH = Ha. \] We denote this by \(H \trianglelefteq G\).

 Examples: